RESCHEDULED - Design Institute with the Stanford d.school K12 Lab

 Design thinking is more important than ever – to all educators, across and between schools.
 To explore the role of design thinking in a world characterized by uncertainty, the K12 Lab has explored topics on the front line of design education.
 Topics like Futures Thinking, Disseminating Best Practices, Culturally Relevant Pedagogy, School Safety, and Artificial Intelligence have the power to enrich our understanding of education and design.
 While these ideas have long-been in the domain of researchers, programmers, and strategists, the K12 Lab has spent the last two years exploring ways to transform these heady topics into accessible resources and tools for teachers, students, and schools.
 During this four-day experience, we will explore how design thinking is at the intersection of these ideas, and how classroom teachers and school leaders can use them in their schools to shape the future of learning.

-This program will run remotely over the course of 4 days from July 26 to July 29.
 Like all d.school workshops, this experience will be hands-on, utilize engaging, collaborative group activities between all participants and filled with a few delightful surprises.
 We will be using a series of online collaboration tools that you could turn around and implement in your classroom.
 Be ready to open a d.school swag box, and join us!

 Co-Director, K12 Lab